aisystems-lab/wildfire-env/README.md

 ![3D Simulation View 1](docs/3d_simulation_1.png)

 ![3D Simulation View 2](docs/3d_simulation_2.png)

+In the 3D viewer:

+- The wildfire starts near the center of the map and expands outward as the simulation progresses.
+- **Grey** regions represent concrete or city/urban areas.
+- **Blue** regions represent water bodies.
+- Other terrain colors are shades of green based on the MODIS land-cover legend, depicting different forest and vegetation types.

 You can also override the viewer host and port when integrating into another app: